Is State Farm Hard to Deal With for Car Accidents With Injury Claims?

 State Farm is one of the largest car insurance companies in the state of Georgia and as a result, you are statistically more likely to be involved in a car accident with someone insured by them.
 Are they hard to deal with?
-Not in the opinion of our Atlanta car accident lawyer Christopher Simon.
+Not in the opinion of our Atlanta car accident attorney Christopher Simon.

 There are certainly some adjusters who can be a real pain and don’t have the experience necessary to distinguish between a real injury claim and someone who is just looking to turn a profit, but on balance, they have experienced and fair adjusters.

 As a consumer trying to deal directly with them for an injury claim, there is no danger in trying to handle it yourself, so long as the injury is fairly simple and direct.
 The trouble starts when consumers try to deal with DUI crashes or crashes involving medical bills in excess of $5,000.
 The adjusters that deal with unrepresented people are good at the plain vanilla kind of case.
 These adjusters will costs you thousands of dollars though if you are dealing with gross medical bills (before health insurance pays) of $4,000-5,000.
 Adjusters are gambling on the fact that most folks do not want to hire a lawyer; and they are right.
 Lawyers can come across as pushy, greedy and downright unpleasant so most rational people avoid them unless absolutely necessary.
 State Farm is more than happy to use the conservative nature of the citizens of Georgia to wrangle a below market value settlement.